odhran-kainos/blog/post/15 - Benchmarking Scala Collections.md

 faster than concatenating any other data-structure, even immutable `List`s and `Vector`s which are supposed to have clever structural sharing to reduce the need to copy-everything.
 This holds even for with a million elements, and is a 10x improvement that's definitely non-trivial.
+There's an open issue [SI-4442](https://issues.scala-lang.org/browse/SI-4442) for someone to fix this.

 Indexing into the `Array`, and iterating over it with a `while`-loop, are also so fast that the time taken is not measurable given these benchmarks.
 Even